IvanDuran02/amazona-clone/README.md

 -- Version 1.8 --
 Installed react-helmet-async.
 Implemented product details page.
 Updated webpage titles using helmet package, in backend we added an API endpoint to return product information based on their slug.

+-- Version 1.9 --
+Added loading spinner and error alert. loading spinner shows loading inbetween pages and error alert shows if product slug isn't found.
+Other than that we made a utils.js and put logic to grab error response from backend and deliver it for use in frontend.